infrastructureclub/nr-national-hazard-directory/README.md

 It is a mix of JSON and CSV, and we have yet to convert the CSV to anything better.
 Some notes on the CSV column meanings are below as they lack headers.

-This data is automatically updated weekly.
+This data is automatically updated daily.

 # Regions (data/regions.json)
 ```